Conversion Tracking Overview | Yext Hitchhikers Platform

 - Considerations when developing your conversion actions

-Conversion Tracking enables you to track the clicks and conversions that can be attributed to your Listings, Pages, and Answers experiences.
+Conversion Tracking enables you to track the clicks and conversions that can be attributed to your Listings, Pages, and Search experiences.
 When setting up Conversion Tracking, you can determine which customer actions constitute a conversion.

 This allows you to understand the value of Yext, and the various Yext-powered customer facing experiences a user touches during their search journey.